Exploring the practical application of shotgun chokes in wingshooting

 It’s also important to note the distance estimates between lead and steel are based on spread and not velocity as lead usually weighs three times greater than steel.
 Lead is a much denser metal and by default will carry downrange further with higher velocities.
 However, steel shot spread slower and as a result have denser patterns.
 This is the reason our charts show greater distance in steel estimates to achieve similar spread patterns to lead.

-Cylinder Choke – A cylinder choke is measured at 0.00 in. (.730 in.) and essentially means there is no tapering of the barrel whatsoever.
+A cylinder choke is measured at 0.00 inches (.730 inches) and essentially means there is no tapering of the barrel whatsoever.
 The effective distance for a cylinder choke is out to 25 yards.
-Past that distance the pattern often becomes too inconsistent and stray to be effective.
+Past that distance, the pattern often becomes too inconsistent and stray to be effective.
 Some point to the ideal distances being 0 to 15 yards.
 Steel shot’s ideal ranges from 0 to 20 yards.

-When notches are used to identify a cylinder choke it will appear as IIIII or 5 notches (however, Browning will have no notches).
-The Spanish identify with 5 stars *****, and the British have no identification maskers as cylinder is considered the “zero” of the measurement.
+When notches are used to identify a cylinder choke it will appear as IIIII or five notches (however, Browning will have no notches).
+The Spanish identify with five stars or *****, and the British have no identification maskers as cylinder is considered the “zero” of the measurement.

-Skeet Choke – This choke is often overlooked by traditional media outlets but has a level of popularity in ruffed grouse and woodcock hunting.
-At 0.005 in. it holds the medium slot between the cylinder and improved cylinder choke.
-Its best application is between 5 and 20 yards with lead, and 10 to 30 yards with steel shot.
+This choke is often overlooked by traditional media outlets but has a level of popularity in ruffed grouse and American woodcock hunting.
+At 0.005 inches, it holds the medium slot between the cylinder and improved cylinder choke.
+Its best application is between 5 and 20 yards with lead and 10 to 30 yards with steel shot.

 The British have identification markings on this this choke using 1/8.
 The Spanish and notching systems do not have identifying marks for this choke.

-Improved Cylinder (IC) – Another popular shotgun choke in the ruffed grouse and woodcock world.
+Another popular shotgun choke in the ruffed grouse and woodcock world is the improved cylinder.
 The practical range is from 10 to 25 yards for lead and 15 to 30 yards for steel.
-Depending on things like manufacturer and age, an IC shotgun choke for a 12-gauge can range from 0.009 in. to 0.010 in.
+Depending on things like manufacturer and age, an IC shotgun choke for a 12-gauge can range from 0.009 to 0.010 inches.
 This variation happens in three chokes related to the 12-gauge, as you will see in the skeet II and modified chokes.

-This choke appears as IIII or 4 notches.
-The Spanish identify them at **** or 4 stars and the British as 1/4.
+This choke appears as IIII or four notches.
+The Spanish identify them as **** or four stars and the British as 1/4.

 These chokes do not have identifying marks from any of the referenced systems.

-Represented by III or 3 notches, 1/4 by the British, and *** or 3 stars by the Spanish.
+This choke is represented by III or three notches, 1/4 by the British, and *** or three stars by the Spanish.

-Improved Modified (IM) – The improved modified is designed for targets at 25 to 40 yards with lead and 30 to 50 yards with steel.
-Measured at 0.025 in. on a 12-gauge shotgun.
+The improved modified is designed for targets at 25 to 40 yards with lead and 30 to 50 yards with steel.
+It’s measured at 0.025 inches on a 12-gauge shotgun.

-It will appear as II or two notches.
-The Spanish use ** or two stars.
-The British mark as 3/4.
+It will appear as II or two notches, while the Spanish use ** or two stars and the British mark as 3/4.

-The full choke is one notch (or I), 1/1 according to the British, and one star (*) to the Spanish.
+The full choke is marked as one notch or I, 1/1 according to the British, and one star (*) to the Spanish.

 |Choke Size||Lead||Steel Shot|